Table of contents:

 Regular maintenance with the right tools improves:

-The right tools also save time and provide peace of mind, as you can intervene quickly in the event of a blockage or disruption.
+The right tools also save time and peace of mind, as you can quickly intervene in case of blockage or malfunction.

 Essential tools for domestic or professional machines

-Whether you use a home sewing machine , an overlocker , or an industrial machine , certain tools are essential for routine maintenance, adjustments, or minor repairs.
-A good basic kit allows you to quickly respond to problems and maintain a good level of performance.
+Whether you use a home sewing machine, an overlocker, or an industrial machine, certain tools are essential for routine maintenance, adjustments, or minor repairs.
+A good basic kit allows you to intervene quickly in case of issues and maintain a good level of performance.

-Screwdriver, tweezers, oil, cleaning brush: the tools to get you started
+Screwdriver, tweezers, oil, cleaning brush: the tools to get started well

-- Screwdriver : to disassemble the case, change the needle or adjust the bobbin tension
+- Screwdriver: to disassemble the case, change the needle, or adjust bobbin tension

-- Fine tweezers or pliers : to remove a stuck thread or position a bobbin
+- Fine tweezers or tweezers: to remove a stuck thread or position a bobbin

-- Cleaning brush : to remove lint and dust from the hook or claw area
+- Cleaning brush: to remove lint and dust in the hook or feed dog area

-- Soft microfiber cloth : to wipe off excess oil or clean the exterior
+- Soft microfiber cloth: to wipe excess oil or clean the exterior

-- Headlamp or LED magnifying glass : to better see internal details
+- Headlamp or LED magnifier: to better see internal details

 Needles, bobbins, presser feet (for sewing machines)

-For sewing machines, certain small accessories should be considered as tools in their own right:
+For sewing machines, some small accessories should be considered as full-fledged tools:

-- Bobbin set compatible with your brand (Juki, Janome, etc.)
+- Set of compatible bobbins with your brand (Juki, Janome, etc.)

-- Suitable needles : universal, jeans, leather, stretch… and reliable brands like Schmetz
+- Suitable needles: universal, jeans, leather, stretch… and from a reliable brand like Schmetz

-Regularly maintaining your machine with the right tools helps prevent premature wear, mechanical noise, and uneven stitches.
-A simple, but well-executed routine ensures smooth, professional sewing, no matter which model you use.
+Regularly maintaining your machine with the right tools helps prevent premature wear, mechanical noises, and irregular stitches.
+A simple routine, well applied, ensures smooth and professional sewing, whatever the model used.

 When and how to oil?